IBM/ibmi-bob/docs/getting-started/prerequisites.md

 # Installing IBM i Prerequisites

-Some software needs to be installed on the IBM i before Bob can be used to compile software.
+Some software needs to be installed on the IBM i before TOBi can be used to compile software.

 ## Install PASE